JasmineLiu2026/qtm350-final-project/README.md

 ### **2. Scripts**
 - **`Data.sql`**:
   Contains data queries and merging steps.
-- **`data_preprocessing.ipynb`**:
+- **`data_analysis.py`**:
   Contains steps for data cleaning, merging, and exploratory analysis, including summary statistics.
-- **`data_analysis.py`**:
-  Builds on preprocessing with detailed analysis and visualizations addressing the research questions.
+Second half of this notebook builds on preprocessing with detailed analysis and visualizations addressing the research questions.

 ### **3. Outputs**
 - **Figures and Tables**: